38 Dogs Were Removed From The Home Of The Coachella Woman Arrested For Throwing Puppies Into A Dumpster

 "We were uncertain who would care for the dogs after she was arrested, so we were forced to impound all 38," said John Welsh, the public informations officer for Animal Services.

-Animal control officers worked until past 8:00 pm on Monday "because the house was overrun with other dogs," he added.
+Animal control officers worked until past 8 p.m.
+Monday "because the house was overrun with other dogs," he added.
 "The house was in a state of despair."

 (Warning: Some of the images of the dogs at the residence are disturbing.)